Enrolling in Medicare | | 40 Quarters of Coverage | | Fewer Than 40 Quarters | | CalSTRS Program | | Reimbursements

 The Peralta District will reimburse you for any premiums that you have to pay for Medicare Parts A and B including any penalty payments.
 To get reimbursed you must submit documentation to the District's agent, Pension Dynamics.
 Reimbursement is currently done quarterly but beginning in 2012 will be done monthly.
 It is done by direct deposit to any account that you specify (details below).

 If you are having your Medicare premiums deducted from your CalSTRS pension or Social Security check it suffices to submit to Pension Dynamics a copy each year of your January check stub showing the amount deducted from your check for Medicare.
 You may also submit a copy of the Social Security Statement issued each December by the Social Security Administration which announces your annual premium for the following year.
 (If you have just signed up for Medicare, you should submit a copy of the first check stub that shows the amount of the Medicare deduction.)
 This must be done on an annual basis because the Medicare premiums usually change every calendar year.
 You should black out any personal information that may appear on the stub/announcement (e.g., your social security number).
 The copy of your documentation must be accompanied by a completed copy of a form that you can download from the District's benefits web site.
-(Note: the title of the download is "Medicare A & B Premium Claim Form.")
+(Note: the title of the download is "Medicare A & B Premium Claim Form" and you will have to scroll down on the page to find the link.)

 If you are being billed quarterly (because you are only paying for Medicare Part B) you must submit a copy of the quarterly statement with the Premium Claim Form.
 You will still be reimbursed once a month for three months even though you have paid for the entire three month period.
 If the quarter includes a new year, you will need to submit a separate Premium Claim Form for the parts of the quarter in each of the two years.
 For example, if the quarter spans December-February, you will need to submit a copy of the statement with a Reimbursement Claim Form for December and then a new form for the months of January and February.
 If you have any questions about this, you can contact Pension Dynamics at 925-956-0514.